Niacin to improve cholesterol numbers

 Niacin has long been used to lower triglycerides and to increase high-density lipoprotein (HDL) cholesterol.
 This "good" cholesterol helps remove low-density lipoprotein (LDL) cholesterol, the "bad" cholesterol, from the bloodstream.

 But niacin isn't for everyone.
 People who take niacin in addition to common cholesterol medications see very little additional benefit.
 And niacin can cause uncomfortable and sometimes dangerous side effects.

 What is niacin?

-Don't take niacin without discussing it with your doctor first because niacin can cause side effects when taken in high doses.
+Don't take niacin without discussing it with your health care provider first because niacin can cause serious side effects when taken in high doses.